Superboy: The Siegel claims

 On March 26, 2008, in Siegel v.
 Warner Bros.
 Entertainment Inc., 542 F. Supp.
 2d 1098, 1145 (C.D.
 Cal.
-2008), Judge Larson ruled again that the Superboy character was not a work for hire.
+2008), Larson ruled again that Superboy was not a work for hire.
 Larson also held that the 2001 settlement documents did not constitute a contract terminating the Siegel heirs' claim to the Superman and Superboy works.
 The Siegels regained the copyright to the Superman character, story, and indicia as they appeared in Action Comics #1 (but not prior to or after that).
-Judge Larson later expanded his ruling to allow the Siegel heirs to claim additional plots, Superman characters, costuming, and indicia.
+Larson later expanded his ruling to allow the Siegel heirs to claim additional plots, Superman characters, costuming, and indicia.
 This included the story of Superman's origin as a Kryptonian rocketed to Earth from a dying planet in a spaceship created by his father.
-DC Comics celebrated the decisions, as they restored certain retconned versions of the Superboy character to the company's use.
+DC Comics celebrated the decisions, as they restored certain retconned versions of Superboy to the company's use.
 On June 28, 2008, DC Comics Vice President and Executive Editor Dan DiDio said in reference to the Legion of Three Worlds comic at the Wizard World Chicago convention, "We've got Geoff (Johns) (writer), we've got George (Pérez) (artist), we've got SuperBOY Prime (yes, we can say that again)."

-In January 2013, the Ninth Circuit Court of Appeals returned all rights over the Superboy character and other indicia to DC Comics.
+In January 2013, the Ninth Circuit Court of Appeals returned all rights over Superboy and other indicia to DC Comics.
 The appellate court held in Larson v.
 Warner Bros.
 Entertainment, No. 11-56034, D.C.
 No. 2:04-cv-08400-ODW-RZ (9 Cir.
 January 10, 2013), that the District Court for the Central District of California erred when it said in 2008 that DC and the Siegel heirs had not reached an agreement in 2001 resolving the dispute over the copyright.
 The court of appeals remanded the case back to the district court with an order to find that a contract existed.
 Copyright attorney Dallas Kratzer said that the Ninth Circuit's ruling "rendered moot all of the other questions in this lawsuit."
 The Hollywood Reporter said the ruling likely precludes any further attempt by the Siegel heirs to terminate DC Comics' copyright ownership of the character, although an appeal to the U.S. Supreme Court is not barred.
 The Ninth Circuit also ruled that DC Comics could move ahead with a tortious interference lawsuit against Siegel attorney Marc Toberoff, whom DC accuses of interfering with the 2001 settlement.

 On remand, the District Court for the Central District of California found that the 2001 agreement had terminated the Siegel heirs' rights to Superboy.
 The Siegel heirs appealed, arguing that the 2001 agreement did not cover the Superboy copyrights because the rights (at that time) were not the Siegels' to grant.
 They also argued that the agreement alienated their copyrights contrary to law.
 Finally, the heirs argued that Joanne Siegel had rescinded the 2001 agreement in 2002, an action in which DC Comics had agreed.
 The Ninth Circuit Court of Appeals rejected all these arguments.